martindiphoorn/NextNote/1_setup_workspace.md

 }
 ```

 Next let's create an docker file for the frontend container.
-Create a Dockerfile with the following contents:
+Create a file `Dockerfile` with the following contents:

 ```yaml
 FROM nginx:alpine